HosseinAhmadi63/SSVEP-B2B-Adversarial-Training/docs/REPRODUCIBILITY.md

 - Raw and normalized timing records.
 - Generated publication comparisons and integrity reports.

 Together these artifacts establish what this implementation executed.
-They do not substitute for unavailable provenance from the original unpublished codebase.